 OMT Practical Exam

-3. The OMT Practical Exam is held at least twice per year in spring during the ACOFP conference and in conjunction with OMED in the fall.
+2. The OMT Performance Exam is held at least twice per year, in spring during the ACOFP conference and in conjunction with OMED in the fall.
 Practical exams may also be given in May and December.

 Become Board Certified